How To Recognize And Understand Romantic Attraction

 When you feel romantically attracted, you might feel a profound emotional connection.
 You may feel love toward their personality, imperfections, opinions, mannerisms, and ideas.
 Although sexual attraction can accompany these feelings, it may not for everyone.

-If you feel happy talking to the person and want to continue having in-depth conversations, it could be a sign that you like them romantically.
+If you feel happy talking to the person and experience a natural interest in your conversations, it could be a sign that you like them romantically.
 You might enjoy any questions they ask and also crave physical closeness.
 For example, you might be urged to hold their hand, kiss, or cuddle.

 If the person makes you smile and laugh often, you may appreciate their company.
 If smiling and laughter accompany feelings of "butterflies" in your stomach, nervousness, or excitement, it may signify romantic feelings.